Villfuk02/Particle-Life/README.md

 This project uses the SFML library for C++.

 The Visual Studio project is configured for a debug build on a 64-bit Windows machine.
-Simply open the project in Visual Studio and start debugging and it will work on most 64-bit Windows machines.
+Simply [download SFML 2.5.1 for 64bit Windows](https://www.sfml-dev.org/files/SFML-2.5.1-windows-vc15-64-bit.zip), unzip it and put the folder into this project's folder.
+Then open the project in Visual Studio and start debugging.
 For release build, you'll need to reconfigere the project for release build according to [this guide](https://www.sfml-dev.org/tutorials/2.5/start-vc.php).
 On other operating systems, you'll need to download the corresponding SFML library from [here](https://www.sfml-dev.org/download.php).

 The application also requires a true type font file called "font.ttf" in the same directory.
 This font is then used for drawing text in the graphical view.
 The font file included in this project is [Cascadia Mono](https://github.com/microsoft/cascadia-code).